mariusbalcytis/webpack-bundle/README.md

 it listens on `localhost:8080`.
 By default, assets in development environment are pointed to `http://localhost:8080/compiled/*`.

-If you run this command inside VM, docker container etc., configure `maba_webpack.config.parameters.public_path` to use correct host in your `config_dev.yml`.
+If you run this command inside VM, docker container etc., configure `maba_webpack.config.parameters.dev_server_public_path` to use correct host.
 Also, as dev-server listens only to localhost connections by default, add this to configuration:

 ```yml